jiripetrlik/registry-viewer/README.md

 ### Build Docker image

-Docker image is built using the Dockerfile in the project parent directory.
-Image is built by running following command:
+Docker image for Registry Viewer is built using the Dockerfile in the project parent directory.
+It can be built by running following command:
 ```
 mvn clean package dockerfile:build
 ```